ugliestie/musicemoji/README.md

 # musicemoji
 Telegram bot which updates your Telegram account status with emoji of current track

->[!NOTE]
-> Granting permission relies on this simple Github Pages [webapp](https://github.com/ugliestie/emojistatuspermission) which do only that action.
-It's source code is open like this repo :3

 ### How does this work?

 When user scrobble something on Last.fm and this script enabled, user's Telegram Premium emoji status changes to cover of song they are listening to!